garykac/woven/README.md

-# Blockchain
+# Woven

-A tabletop game where fragile wizards chain together blocks of micro-code spell fragments.
+A tabletop game of tactical combat between wizards.

 ```
 * This game is a Work In Progress and is still in the early playtesting phase. *
 ```
-_(Note: The name "blockchain" is a placeholder until
-I come up with a real one.)_

 ![Sample card layout](img/cards-intro.png)